WGBH-MLA/clams-kitchen/README.md

 Clone this repository.
 Change to the repository directory and do a `pip install -r requirements.txt`.

+If you wish to use the included `media_availability` module (which downloads media files from Sony Ci), then the `jq` executable must be available in the local environment.

-To use these routines in the CLAMS kitchen, clone the [visaid_builder](https://github.com/WGBH-MLA/visaid_builder) project inside the `clams-kitchen` root folder.
+To use the SWT detection app and visaid-builder routines in the CLAMS kitchen, clone the [visaid_builder](https://github.com/WGBH-MLA/visaid_builder) project inside the `clams-kitchen` root folder.
 Then install additional requirements by doing `pip install -r visaid_builder/requirements.txt`.

 ## Usage